 Last updated on

 If you are seeking information on how to find work in Germany, you have come to the right place and at the right time.
-Germany is with a labour force of 45.9 million, including 5.3 million foreign employees, and with nearly 1.6 million job vacancies the largest job market in Europe and one that is among the most open to foreign job seekers.
+Germany is with a labour force of 46.1 million, including 5.3 million foreign employees, and with nearly 1.3 million job vacancies the largest job market in Europe and one that is among the most open to foreign job seekers.
 To sustain the growth of the German economy the country needs foreign specialists of certain professions.
 In addition, due to ageing of the population and retirement of the “baby boomer” generation Germany is hiring thousands of healthcare specialists and other skilled personnel from foreign countries.
 For foreigners with specific in-demand qualifications finding a well-paid job in Germany is now more real than ever.

 1. German Economy and Employment

 Germany is the largest European economy and the fourth largest economy in the world, accounting for 4.3% of the global GDP.
 The growth of the Germany’s technology-driven economy largely depends on exports as Germany is the world’s third biggest exporter, having the largest nominal trade surplus in the world.
-The total German labour force is about 45.9 million while the unemployment rate is quite low at 5.8% (Q2 2024).
+The total German labour force is about 46.1 million while the unemployment rate is quite low at 6.1% (November 2024).
 There is virtually no unemployment in large German cities.
 The only regions affected by some unemployment are the rural areas, mainly in the north-east.
 Hence, it is not surprising that Germany is also one of the world’s largest importers of foreign workforce as 5.3 million foreigners already work in Germany.

 There appears to be just one major weakness in the German economy and that is the German demographics.
 It is estimated that by 2030, one third of the German population will be over the age of 67, that is, in retirement age.
 To keep the German economy afloat, an estimated net inflow of 400,000 foreign workers a year will be needed.
 To achieve this goal, Germany has simplified its immigration rules in 2020 and in 2022 while the most recent changes of its Skilled Immigration Act came into effect between November 2023 and June 2024 so that skilled foreign workers from third countries can in larger numbers help fill the gaps in the German labor market.